calvinrzachman/schnorr/README.md

     s = k + x

 is enough to ensure uniqueness and protection of the private key, however this signature does not commit to any particular message.

 A signature *(R, s)* on a message *m1* should not be valid for a message *m2*.
 This is important as we need to show that not only did the owner of a private key produce the signature, but also that the signature was produced unforgeably for the document being signed.

-To do this our signature needs to be associated we need to associate the data being signed to the key pair
+To do this our signature needs to be associated to the data it purports to sign.

-This can be achieved by choosing the scaling factor e, such that it incorporates the data we would like to commit to.
+This can be achieved by choosing a scaling factor e, such that it incorporates the data we would like to commit to.
 In this case the message and public key.
-In practice, this is done by taking the 32 byte hash of the data
+In practice, this is done by taking the 32 byte hash of the data:
-Adding a scaling factor in this way incorprates
-associate

     Hash(P, R, m)

-This incoporates the message to be signed into the signature equation.
-If the message changes, the signature changes.
+This incoporates the message to be signed into the signature equation and earns us the desired property that if the message changes, the signature changes.
-The inclusion of P seems fine as we (Explore this further)

 ### SIGNING AND VERIFICATION

-Given a signature (s, R), validation can be performed by computing the following:
+Given a signature *(R, s)*, validation can be performed by computing the following:

     s*G = R + e*P